-- Safety with Chemical Carcinogens in Research and Teaching; and
+- Safety with Chemical Carcinogens in Research and Teaching

 The safety measures and procedures provided by the various rules and guidelines are designed to aid in maintaining a safe and healthful work and study environment on the UALR campus.
 The Department of Facilities Management and EH&S Department can provide assistance in the pursuit of that goal.

-- Written Standard Operating Procedures are maintained in each laboratory; and
+- Written Standard Operating Procedures are maintained in each laboratory.

 - A Chemical Hygiene Plan is maintained in each department.

-The Department of Public Safety (DPS) also operates a 911 Emergency Dispatch Station.
+The Department of Public Safety (DPS) also operates a 911 emergency dispatch station.
 First response to an accident or injury is normally provided by the EH&S Department who have trained and certified first responders.
 These, and other appropriate staff, have bloodborne pathogen training.
-Post incident clean up or routine attention to pathogenic waste is managed by the Facilities Custodial Staff who maintain a core of specifically trained staff for this purpose.
+Post incident clean up or routine attention to pathogenic waste is managed by Facilities Management custodial staff who maintain a core of specifically trained staff for this purpose.